Toru Dutt

-Toru Dutt (তরু দত্ত; 4 March 1856 – 30 August 1877) was an Indian Bengali translator and poet from British India, who wrote in English and French.
+Tarulatta Datta, popularly known as Toru Dutt (তরু দত্ত; 4 March 1856 – 30 August 1877) was an Indian Bengali poet and translator from British India, who wrote in English and French.
 She is among the founding figures of Indo-Anglian literature, alongside Henry Louis Vivian Derozio (1809–1831), Manmohan Ghose (1869–1924), and Sarojini Naidu (1879–1949).
 She is known for her volumes of poetry in English, Sita, A Sheaf Gleaned in French Fields (1876) and Ancient Ballads and Legends of Hindustan (1882), and for a novel in French, Le Journal de Mademoiselle d'Arvers (1879).
 Her poems explore themes of loneliness, longing, patriotism and nostalgia.
-Dutt died at the age of 21.
+Dutt died at the age of 21 of tuberculosis.

-Biography

 Early life and education

-Toru Dutt was born in Calcutta on 4 March 1856 to a Bengali family, which had converted to Christianity.
-Her father was Govind Chandra Dutt and her mother was Kshetramoni Dutt (née Mitter), of the Rambagan Dutt family.
-The Dutt family was one of the first Calcutta families to be strongly influenced by the presence of Christian missionaries.
-Toru Dutt's grandfather Rasamay Dutt and her father both held important positions in the colonial government.
-Her cousin Romesh Chandra Dutt was also a writer and Indian civil servant.
-Dutt's father converted to Christianity in 1862, when Dutt was six years old.
-Her mother initially resisted conversion, but eventually became a practising Christian as well.
-Both of Dutt's parents published some writing: her father wrote poetry and her mother published a translation into Bengali of a religious monograph.
+Toru Dutt was born in Calcutta on 4 March 1856 to a well-respected Bengali kayastha family.
+Her father, Govind Chandra Dutt was known to be of pro imperialist thoughts and worked as a Magistrate in Calcutta.
+Her mother, Kshetramoni Dutt (née Mitter), belonged to the Rambagan Dutt family.